Susu people: History

+Portuguese explorers and chroniclers of the 15th and 16th centuries provide some of the earliest written records of the Soso and Yalunka (Jalonke) peoples.
+These sources describe a kingdom called "Jalo Concho" in the Upper Niger region and Fouta Jallon, centered on the Susu and Yalunka.
+This written evidence supports oral histories of a pre-Fula political entity and connects to earlier Arabic chronicles mentioning the enigmatic Sosso Empire, suggesting continuity between the Sosso Empire and the later "Jalo Koni" kingdom.

+The records, including writings by Valentim Fernandes and Duarte Pacheco Pereira (1505–1508), note that the Soso and Yalunka practiced animism, maintained organized caste systems, and were active in regional trade networks.
+They also document conflicts with neighboring groups, including wars against the Mané, illustrating the political and military dynamics of the period.
+These Portuguese accounts bridge earlier Arabic chronicles and modern historical analysis, providing valuable information on the geography, culture, religion, and socio-political organization of the Soso and Yalunka peoples, who, despite their Soninke roots, have developed a distinct ethnic culture and language.

+Fig 30.
+Une portrait de 3 femme Soussou en 1894.

 The Fula people dominated the region from the Fouta Djallon.
 The Fulani created an Islamic theocracy, thereafter began slave raids as a part of Jihad that impacted many West African ethnic groups including the Susu people.
 In particular, states Ismail Rashid, the Jihad effort of Fulani elites starting in the 1720s theologically justified enslavement of the non-Islamic people and also led to successful conversion of previously animist peoples to Islam.
 The political environment led the Susu people to convert to Islam in the seventeenth and eighteenth century, along with further westward and southward migration towards the plains of Guinea.
-On the Atlantic coast, they assimilated with the local peoples and dominated the estuarine region north of Sierra Leone.
+On the Atlantic coast, they assimilated with the local peoples like the Nalu, Baga, Landouma and dominated the estuarine region north of Sierra Leone.